Tips for Sequencing Yoga Poses

 If you use a yoga mat when you practice, and your hamstring flexibility is limited, you can use your yoga mat to improve your grip strength as well as a tool to help strengthen your arms and hamstrings as in these arm strengthening standing forward bends.

-One way to work on tight hamstrings is to work on strengthening them and the glutes (both of which work on the back of the hip joint.)
+One way to work on tight hamstrings is to work on strengthening them and the glutes (both of which work on the back of the hip joint.).
+Check out hamstring strengthening exercises for more on this.

 Options for strengthening the hamstrings include poses like: